AndrewTrepagnier/AndrewTrepagnier/README.md

 🎭🎭⚜️⚜️

-**My name is Andrew and I'm a Static Equipment Engineer for ExxonMobil.
-My interest is in developing open source scientific computing packages.**
+**My name is Andrew and I'm an Engineer for ExxonMobil**

-The majority of my experience comes from computational materials science research, but I enjoy studying and building other things as well.
+I have all sorts of interest: computational materials science, programming languages, FEA and other first-principles mechanical engineering calculations.

+I typically build stuff that help me in my day-to-day or just for fun.